DOME-Marketplace/dome-gitops/doc/INTEGRATION.md

 At this point, you should be able to run kubectl commands on the remote cluster.

 > ⚠️ Ensure that the user name of the new context has not already been used in other contexts; if so, modify the user name in the configuration file.

+> ⚠️The service account provided to you will have limited permissions; you will be able to view all resources within your namespace but will only have write access to secrets.

 ## Step 1: Fork the repository and create a new branch